backupbrew/switchbrew/Display services.md

 ## CreateStrayLayer

-Takes a type-0x6 buffer, an u32, and an u64.
-Returns two output u64s:
-ExternalLayerId and LayerHandle.
+Takes a type-0x6 buffer for the output [\#NativeWindow](#NativeWindow "wikilink"), an u32, and an u64.
+Returns two output u64s: ExternalLayerId and LayerHandle.

 ## DestroyStrayLayer